The resources, aimed at KS1, KS2 and KS3, are based around four key themes:

 There is also a leaflet on how to create a mini-meadow in the school grounds or a raised bed.

-This provides a good classroom based activity enabling pupils to consider what a habitat is and what the features of a meadow habitat are.
-This should be used in conjunction with card set one.
+This resource provides a good classroom based activity enabling pupils to consider what a habitat as and what the features of a meadow habitat are.
+Group work enables pupils to explore features of different habitats and a series of discussion questions encourage thinking.
+This resource should be used with Card Set 1.